mrotame/GlobalVars/README.md

 #### setOrUpdateVar()
 ```
-# The var "foo" will set if not exist, or will update with a new value if already exist a var with "foo" name
+# The var "foo" will set if not exist or will update with a new value if already exist a var with the "foo" name
 GlobalVars.setOrUpdateVar({"foo":"bar"})

-# Two vars will be setted (if not exist) or their values will be updated (if they already exist)
+# Two vars will be set (if not exist) or their values will be updated (if they already exist)
 GlobalVars.setOrUpdateVar({"foo":"bar","eggs":16})
 ```